JuliaKleber/MastermindReact/README.md

 This is a simple implementation of the classic board game Mastermind, built with React.
 The game generates a sequence of colors that the player must guess within a certain number of attempts.

-## Usage

-The game starts with a random sequence of colors that the user has to guess.
-The user can select colors and submit their guess.
-If the guess is incorrect, the user can try again until they run out of trials.

 ## Game Rules

 The game randomly selects a sequence of 4 colors from a pool of 6 possible colors: yellow, orange, red, mediumorchid, royalblue, and limegreen.
 The player has 8 attempts to guess the sequence.
 Each guess is evaluated and the player is given feedback to help adjust their next guess.

 ## Features